palmskog/lattices/README.md

 # Lattice theory in Coq

 Some simple lattice theory in Coq.
-Examples taken from chapter 2 of [_Ordered Sets and Complete Lattices_](http://profs.sci.univr.it/~giaco/paperi/lattices-for-CS.pdf).
+Examples taken from [_Ordered Sets and Complete Lattices_](http://profs.sci.univr.it/~giaco/paperi/lattices-for-CS.pdf).

 ### Requirements